apache/iceberg/docs/docs/spark-writes.md

 ### Writing to Branches

 The branch must exist before performing write.
-The operations do **not** create the branch if it does not exist.
+Operations do **not** create the branch if it does not exist.
 A branch can be created using [Spark DDL](spark-ddl.md#branching-and-tagging-ddl).

 !!! info